 Writing a thesis statement might be a new skill for your students.
 Thesis statements are often taught as a topic sentence or the “whole essay boiled down into one sentence.”
 This can be a challenging concept for your students to grasp.

-To teach how to write a thesis statement, have a discussion about what makes a strong thesis.
-You can turn this into a collaborative lesson by brainstorming differentiation statements.
-These statements clarify what a thesis is and is not.
+To teach how to write a thesis statement, have a discussion about what makes a strong thesis statement.
+You can turn this into a collaborative lesson by brainstorming clarifying statements; these statements dictate what a thesis is and is not.

 For example: “A proper thesis statement is written in one sentence,” or “a proper thesis statement is directly related to the rest of the essay.”
-This is a great opportunity to teach students the difference between a topic sentence or a hook.
+This is a great opportunity to teach students the difference between concepts like a “topic sentence” or a “hook.”

 If you’re open to your students receiving constructive, anonymous criticism, you can even have them write a thesis statement and evaluate each one as a class.
 I’ve had success with providing students with a thesis statement topic and having them write a thesis statement.
 Then, I prompt them to swap with their elbow partner to offer feedback.

 One of the easiest ways to teach how to write a thesis statement is to offer a thesis statement template.
 There are a variety of thesis statement templates that students can use as a framework for their essays.
 I start with a basic template that involves the three parts of a thesis statement: a topic, position, and evidence.
-I then demonstrate to students how they can create variations of this template, depending on which order they introduce each part (you can find examples for each template in these thesis statement template handouts).
+I then demonstrate to students how they can create variations of this template, depending on which order they introduce each part.
+You can find examples for each template in these thesis statement handouts.

 You can also introduce a few sentence styles to your students.
 These styles scaffold eloquent thesis statements.
 They also offer students the space to articulate their thoughts without exceeding the one-sentence limit.

-Sentence Styles for the 3 Parts of a Thesis Statement
+Sentence Styles for the Three Parts of a Thesis Statement

 Here are a few sentence styles that incorporate the three parts of a thesis statement.
 Each style also includes an example written by a real student: